[−] Event Information

 |10:30-?||Award Ceremony.
 Awards can be picked up immediately after timing results are completed.|

-Portable restrooms will be provided for participants and spectators.
-For participants please allow adequate to use the restrooms prior to the start of the event.
+Public restrooms are located at the Frankfort Boat Launch/Transition Area as well as in Mineral Springs Park near the Finish Area.
+Portable restrooms will also be provided for participants and spectators.
+For participants please allow adequate time to use the restrooms prior to the start of the event.
 Spectators please use the restrooms furthest away from the start to allow racers use of the bathrooms immediately before the race.

 Our goal is to provide a safe event for everyone involved.
 We will not risk the safety of our athletes due to extreme weather conditions.
 We will review the best course of action for athletes with safety being our top priority.
 First steps would be a delay of the race and review conditions hourly to see if the weather changes.
 We will do whatever is best for our athletes to make sure we can provide a event that is safe!